-I mentioned in my Banoffee Pie post that whenever guys came into the bakery they would always choose one of two cupcake flavours for themselves, banoffee or tiramisu.
-They just seem to be the favourite among the gents, so tiramisu cake was always a big seller for Fathers day.
+I mentioned in my Banoffee Pie post that whenever gentlemen came into the bakery they would always choose one of two cupcake flavors for themselves, banoffee or tiramisu.
+They just seem to be the favorite among the gents, so tiramisu cake was always a big seller for Father's day.

 Tips for making the perfect Tiramisu Cake

 Make sure the cake layers are flat and even

 Tiramisu cake is all about the layers, so you want to make sure they are even so you can that striking look when you slice into the cake.
 My best tips for this are: